ni/arbitrary-session-management/docs/arbitrary_session_management_hld.md

 - Automate processes to minimize user effort, particularly in managing session sharing logic and generating client-side files.

   - **Python**:
-    - **Server Side**: Automate as much as possible.
+    - **Server Side**: Automate the server side implementation of session sharing logic, proto file generation and reduce the user overhead as much as possible.
 Further exploration is needed, and no concrete plan has been established yet.
     - **Client Side**: Modify the existing multi-language client generator tool to also generate the session constructor file along with the client file and stubs.
   - **LabVIEW**:
     - **Server Side**: Enhance the multi-language driver support proto file generator to include proto file and server-side stubs.